 Continuous Assessment is of 20 marks.
-The rubrics for assessment will be considered based on approval by the subject teachers.
-The rubrics can be any 2 or max 4 of the following:
+The rubrics for assessment will be considered based on approval

 Sr.no Rubrics Marks 1.
 Certificate course for 4 weeks or more:- NPTEL/ Coursera/ Udemy/any MOOC 10 marks 2.
 Content beyond syllabus presentation 10 marks 3.
 Creating Proof of concept 10 marks 4.
-Mini Project / Extra Experiments/ Virtual Lab / Competitive programming-based event / Group Discussion 10 marks 5.
-Multiple Choice Questions (Quiz) 5 marks 6.
+Mini Project / Extra Experiments/ Virtual Lab / Competitive programming-based event / Group Discussion 10 marks For sr.ŋo.1 complete the , Making the Creatification on the case certification, the grading has to be done accordingly. a stuc jem asku nable to 6.
 GATE Based Assignment /Tutorials etc 10 marks